Document #: HHS-OCIO-OES-2024-11-007

 The HHS CISO, or designee, must:

-- Collaborate with the CEA in the synchronization and sharing of HHS OIS System Inventory and IT System Inventory related information for analytics and to comply with various reporting requirements as detailed in Appendix A.
+- Collaborate with the CEA in the synchronization and sharing of information in the IT System Inventory in EANow and OIS System Inventory in Archer.

 7.5.
 HHS IT Capital Planning and Investment Control (CPIC) Officer

-The HHS IT CPIC Officer must:
+The HHS CPIC Officer must:

 7.6.
-Enterprise Architecture Review Board (EARB)
+HHS Enterprise Architecture Review Board (EARB)

-The EARB, must:
+The EARB must:

 - Provide coordination and validation of the IT System Inventory data.

 7.7.
-Vendor Management Office (VMO)
+HHS Vendor Management Office (VMO)

 The VMO must: